NCI’s Role in Cancer Research

 NCI: The Largest Funder of Cancer Research

 NCI is the largest funder of cancer research in the world.
-The institute’s annual budget, which is set by Congress, is approximately $5 billion.
-These funds support research performed at NCI and at cancer centers, hospitals, community clinics, and universities across the United States and around the world.
+The institute’s annual budget, which is set by Congress, is approximately $6.25 billion.
+These funds support the infrastructure that sustains cancer research performed at NCI and at cancer centers, hospitals, community clinics, and universities across the United States and around the world.